jetstack/cert-manager-nginx-plus-lab/README.md

 ```

 Here we see our generated CSR and Certificate (both base64 encoded), as well as detailed info of the status of the CertificateRequest.
+More information about this resource can be found in the [cert-manager documentatiom](https://cert-manager.io/docs/concepts/certificaterequest/)

-Once we see here that our certificate is issued by the Venafi TPP instance we can do the same describe on our secret resource that we asked cert-manager to put the certificate into:
+Once we see here that our certificate is issued by the Venafi TPP instance we can do the same describe on the Secret resource that we asked cert-manager to put the certificate into:
 ```console
 $ kubectl describe secret demo-tls
 Name:         demo-tls